poy/onpar/matchers/README.md

 Expect(t, []string{"foo", "bar"}).To(HaveCap(2))
 ```
 ### HaveKey
-This matcher works on Maps.
+HaveKeyMatcher accepts map types and will succeed if the map contains the
+specified key.

 ```go
 Expect(t, fooMap).To(HaveKey("foo"))
 ```

 ### HaveLen
-This matcher works on Strings, Slices, Arrays, Maps and Channels.
+HaveLenMatcher accepts Strings, Slices, Arrays, Maps and Channels.
+It will
+succeed if the type passed has the specified length.
 ```go
 Expect(t, "12345").To(HaveLen(5))
 ```